 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - English Jurisdictions in 1851 (Unfortunately the LDS have removed the facility to enable us to specify a starting location, you will need to search yourself on their map.)

 - Magic (Geographic information) (Click + on map if it doesn't show)

 - GeoHack (Links to on-line maps and location specific services.)

 - The war memorial with detailed information about those who fell is available on the Roll of Honour site for Huntingdonshire.

 - Hegmangrave (xi cent.),

 - Heytmongrave (xiv cent.).

 - Bury-cum-Hepmangrove was in the St Ives Poor Law Union for Poor Law administration.

-- Births and Deaths registered in the St Ives Union Workhouse (1836 - 1913) are available as fiche set D9 from the Huntingdonshire FHS.
+- Births and Deaths registered in the St Ives Union Workhouse (1836 - 1913) are available as fiche set D9 from the Cambridgeshire and Huntingdonshire FHS.